 |18 to 24 yrs||20.8||3.3|

 Three in ten overweight young adults dissatisfiedIn a survey conducted from 2016 to 2018 inclusive, 67 percent of young adults - aged 18 to 24 years - responded they were satisfied with their body weight, while 11 percent said they were dissatisfied.
-With a share of 29 percent, overweight young adults are more likely to have a negative body image than those with a healthy body weight (5 percent).
+At 29 percent, the share of overweight young adults with a negative body image is higher than among those with a healthy body weight (5 percent).
 Dissatisfaction is greater among young women than among young men.

 |Satisfied||Neither satisfied nor dissatisfied||Dissatisfied|